 Gloucestershire – Colesbourne Park

 One of the first gardens to open for snowdrops two decades ago, Colesbourne Park offers some of the finest displays in the UK, with 300 varieties.
-Weekends between February 2 and March 3.
+Weekends only until the start of March.

 Kent – Goodnestone Park

 Home of Jane Austen’s brother, open 11-4 every day.